-As I said in previous article, this pattern was on mi mind for some time and only recently I finally got a chance to construct it.
-So today I would like to introduce to you pattern for women’s autumn dress LUCKY YOU and sewing instructions for the classic version of this dress.
-Today’s article is about more elegant version of this dress made from fabric with beautiful checkered print.
-I’m going to tell you more about the sewing procedure and also a few things about correct way to position the pattern on the checkered fabric.
+As I said in the previous article, this pattern was on my mind for some time and only recently I finally got a chance to design it.
+So today I would like to introduce to you the pattern for women's autumn dress LUCKY YOU and sewing instructions for the classic version of this dress.
+Today's article is about the more elegant version of this dress made from fabric with beautiful checkered print.

-You can get this pattern for women’s autumn (or winter) dress here: LUCKY YOU
+You can get this pattern for women’s autumn (or winter :) ) dress here:

 I bought my (incredibly soft) fabric at Dumlatek.cz (Here it is:

 This pattern is designed for elastic fabrics of medium thickness.
 You can use:

 - elastic fleece